 An agency will also help set your priorities straight.
 The best websites are just as about the design as they are about the content.
 The agency will make sure you pick the right balanced theme that is visually attractive but also informative and easy to navigate.
 Keep in mind that there are many websites that look ugly but people don’t mind using them: Quora and Reddit are the best examples that come to mind.

 Lastly, a WordPress agency will keep SEO in mind when they will be designing and developing your site.
-The agency folks usually understand SEO requirements very well and can show you the ropes of running a website that is loved by Google and other search engines.
+The agency folks usually understand SEO strategy very well and can show you the ropes of running a website that is loved by Google and other search engines.
 SEO can get very complicated and boring because at the stage of setting up a website you have to perform many SEO related repetitive tasks, so you want to delegate that part to an agency, who will happily do it for you.

-Perhaps, the only downside of using an agency as opposed to doing it yourself is the price.
+Perhaps, the only downside of using a digital marketing agency as opposed to doing it yourself is the price.
 But we’ve already established that the price is a relative term.
 You might create a website for $0 but in the long run, it will cost you thousands of dollars in lost sales.
 Similarly, you can spend millions on a website only to find out that its loading speed is too low and visitors are leaving in masses.
 A good agency will act as an advisor who will help you optimize ROI and get the most out of your budget.

 A website is considered a success when it brings visitors who are then converted into buyers.
 Once the website starts generating revenue, it’s time to determine how much of that revenue should be put back into your website.
-See your website as a product that can always be improved and work on updating and keeping your website in a good shape.
+See your website as a product that can always be improved and work on updating and keeping your website in good shape.
 This is a more effective strategy than redesigning a website every 2-3 years, especially if you need web design for business.